 10. INFORM THE BHPA.
 Serious cases (including unusual equipment failures as well as accidents resulting in injury) should be reported to the BHPA using an Incident Report form within 48 hours, with a copy to the Club Safety Officer.

 11. MEDIA.
 Often, especially at the scene of a fatality, the local or national press will appear.
 Give them a simple statement of fact along the lines of, “There has been a PG/HG accident and the casualty is being dealt with.
-If you require any further information please look at the DHPC website where detail will be published once they have been confirmed.”
+The club will publish a statement in due course and can register your interest via the contacts list on our website.”
 They will attempt to press for more information but stick to your original statement and refer them on.
 Never speculate as to the cause: they may misquote you in order to make a good story, and the more you say the more they can get wrong!
+Resist the temptation to comment on Social Media.

 We owe it to ourselves, and to other pilots to report all accidents & incidents, so we can all learn from each other’s mistakes and mishaps.